-So when people talk about fonts, what they are really talking about are typefaces or type families (groups of typefaces with similar or related design).
+So when people talk about fonts, what they are talking about are typefaces or type families (groups of typefaces with similar or related design).

-This is a pretty wide topic and it keeps expanding with all the new fonts and typefaces that are emerging these days, so I’ll stick to the basic classification such as: serif, sans-serif, script, display and others.
+This is a pretty wide topic and it keeps expanding with all the new fonts and typefaces that are emerging these days, so I’ll stick to the basic classification such as serif, sans-serif, script, display, and others.
 Typefaces can also be classified based on their technical specifications, such as proportional vs. monospaced, or even by the mood they bring into the visual component.

-Some of the popular typefaces from this category are Times New Roman and Baskerville.
+Some of the popular typefaces from this category are Times New Roman, Baskerville,.
 Transitional serifs are the most common serif typefaces.

 Now you can see how these classifications were formed.
 Claude Garamond did not consider himself a designer of Old style typefaces, nor did Baskerville consider himself a designer of Transitional typefaces.
 By studying these typefaces, designers were able to notice the changes in style that evolved during time, and scholars came to categorize Garamond as Old Style and Bodoni as a Modern typeface.
 Baskerville was, and still is, considered the bridge between these styles so it became known as a Transitional typeface.

 Before the twentieth century, sans serif typefaces were rarely used and usually limited to display use.
 Somewhere in the mid-twentieth century, they became insanely popular because of their refined and modern design.
 Still, they were considered inappropriate for general text usage.
 Today they are commonly used for print as well as for display.
-Helvetica is the most widely used of all sans serif typefaces, and the Helvetica family is probably the most diverse of all type families.
+Helvetica is the most widely used of all sans serif typefaces, and the Helvetica family is probably the most diverse of all types of families.

 Sans serif typefaces can be classified into 4 basic and most common groups: Grotesque, Neo-grotesque, humanist and Geometric.

-Grotesque is a group of sans serif typefaces from 1800s to early 1900s.
+Grotesque is a group of sans serif typefaces from the 1800s to the early 1900s.
 A lot of these typefaces exist only in capitals or in extremely old specimen books.
 Still, some of them are commonly used (Franklin Gothic).
 These typefaces are characterized by very awkward character weight distribution and irregular curves.
 Some of the most used typefaces from this group are Franklin Gothic, Monotype Grotesque and Schelter Grotesk.

 Just as the name implies, Neo-Grotesque is a group of typefaces with a modern design based on grotesque types.
 It is also called Transitional (in terms of sans-serif classification) or Realist and includes some of the most commonly used sans.
 They are based on the late Grotesques with more careful construction and a new feel for aesthetics.
-It is a group of neutral and simple typefaces which was popular among the Modernists, and still is today.
+It is a group of neutral and simple typefaces which was popular among the Modernists and still is today.
 The group differs from Grotesque with the loss of awkward curves and wide varieties in weight distribution.
-Popular typefaces from this group are Highway Gothic, Bell Centennial, Arial, Helvetica and MS Sans Serif.
+Popular typefaces from this group are Helvetica, Highway Gothic, Bell Centennial, Arial, and MS Sans Serif.

 Humanist typefaces are the most calligraphic of the sans-serif typefaces.
 They are characterized by some variation in line width and the fact that they are more legible than other sans-serif fonts.
-The Humanist sans group includes typestyles like Gill Sans, Myriad, Trebuchet, Tahoma, Verdana and Calibri.
+The Humanist sans group includes typestyles like Gill Sans, Myriad, Trebuchet, Tahoma, Verdana, and Calibri.

 Geometric typestyles are, just as their name suggests, geometric shapes combined to create characters.
 They can be recognized by the optically circular letter “O” and are otherwise very rectangular.
 The first typeface ever to be recognized as Geometric sans was designed by Jakob Erbar.
-Erbar-Grotesk was released in the 1920s with the intention of being very legible but became known the pioneer of the least legible typeface group.
-This group includes typestyles like Kabel, Nobel, ITC Avant Garde, Century Gothic, Gotham and Futura.
+Erbar-Grotesk was released in the 1920s with the intention of being very legible but became known as the pioneer of the least legible typeface group.
+This group includes typestyles like Kabel, Nobel, ITC Avant Garde, Century Gothic, Gotham, and Futura.

-There are a lot more classifications like Decorative, Stencil, Script, Freestyle, Blackletter and others, but we have covered the main ones.
+There are a lot more classifications like Decorative, Stencil, Script, Freestyle, Blackletter, and others, but we have covered the main ones.

 So now that we’ve got that covered we can implement our newly found knowledge to create great examples of mixing typefaces.
 As you have seen so far, typography knows no borders, and creating great typefaces as well as typeface combinations is a matter or art.
 If you apply all the basic rules, you will most likely end up with a suitable combination for your project.
 If you add a little crazy and out-of-the-box design, you just might end up with something great!

-So what I’m trying to say here is that if you go with two to three typefaces from one superfamily (try to avoid combining more than three different typefaces on a single page), they will most likely work in harmony with others and can stand out as well, if needed.
+So what we’re trying to say here is that if you go with two to three typefaces from one superfamily (try to avoid combining more than three different typefaces on a single page), they will most likely work in harmony with others and can stand out as well, if needed.